CTC (TV station)

 CTC is a television station in Canberra, Australia.
 The station was the tenth to begin transmission in regional Australia, and the 26th station in Australia as a whole.
-CTC has an affiliation agreement to show content from Network 10.
+CTC is owned and operated directly from Network 10.
 Just as it has had a number of owners, CTC has also had many different identities on-air – including CTC-TV, Super 7, Capital 7, 10 TV Australia, Capital Television, Ten Capital, Southern Cross Ten, Channel 9 and Channel 10.
 The station is owned and operated by Network 10.

 History

 Origins

 The station's history can be traced back to 19 May 1958, when Canberra Television Limited (or CTL), a public company, was formed by executives of The Federal Capital Press of Australia Pty.
 Ltd. (owner of The Canberra Times newspaper) and Canberra Broadcasters Pty Ltd (owner of local radio station 2CA).
 Both companies injected A£45,000 (A$90,000) into the business in order to apply for the Canberra-area commercial television licence.
 The first chairman of the newly formed company was Arthur Shakespeare, founder of The Canberra Times.

 Alongside four other applicants, CTL submitted their licence application to the Australian Broadcasting Control Board (ABCB) in April 1959.
 The company went public in September of the same year, on the Australian Securities Exchange in Sydney, offering 100,000 shares which were immediately oversubscribed, ending up with a total subscribed capital of A£300,000 (A$600,000).
 The two key shareholders in CTL made an agreement with all other shareholders that all shares were to be bought back in the event that they were unsuccessful in their licence bid — they need not have worried, since after a hearing of considerable length, the ABCB decided to grant CTL the licence in November 1960.
 The callsign for the station was to be CTC and the new service was to transmit on VHF channel 7.

 Prior to the acquisition of the licence, CTL needed to find suitable sites for both a studio and a transmitter.
 Initially, Mount Ainslie (approximately 10 km north-east of Canberra's city centre, at an elevation of 842 m above sea level) was considered as a potential transmitter site.
 It was turned down, however, because it was already under the control of the Department of Civil Aviation (who would be unwilling to surrender or lease the site due to its proximity to the Airport and the Air Force base).
 It was also determined that a transmitter located atop Mount Ainslie would not provide ample coverage of the entire Canberra area (notable black-spots would have included the Woden and Belconnen districts), nor would there be enough room for the ABC's television transmitter (whose service was due to commence in December 1962) as well as CTC.
 Other sites considered included Mounts Gray, Bowning, Ginini and Bull's Head.